moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 FORMAT: 1A

-# cloud.online.net API documentation.
+# Online Labs API documentation.

-We have created an easy to use and RESTful API that allows you to have a full control over the service.
+The Online lab API allows you to manage servers and resources in a simple, programmatic way using conventional HTTP requests.
 All features you will find in the web control panel are also available through the API.

 ## Request and response